mit-rss/base_installation/README.md

 While it is entirely possible to install ROS and the other software directly on your own native operating system, this is done **at your own risk**.
 If you know what you're doing, everything will probably work fine if you are running Debian or Ubuntu.
-Other distributions (Arch Linux, Gentoo, OS X) are not as well supported by ROS and you may find yourself having manually building packages or writing patches.
+Other distributions (Arch Linux, Gentoo, OS X) are not as well supported by ROS and you may find yourself having to manually build packages or even write fixes for the code.
 ROS does not work on Windows.

 #### Installing a Debian Virtual Machine

 Download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).

 Download the [Debian](https://www.debian.org/distrib/netinst) operating system.
-Choose the "small", "amd64" installer.
+Choose the small, amd64 installer.

 Open VMWare and select "New Virtual Machine...".
 Select a "Typical" installation.
 When promted, select the ```.iso``` Debian image you downloaded.
 It should automatically detect the correct disto.
 Click through the rest of the settings until the OS begins to boot

-- Choose "Graphical Installer" and begin selecting the default options.
-When promted, set your hostname to "racecar-vm", leave the domain name blank and set the username to "racecar".
+Choose the "Graphical Installer" option and begin selecting the default options.
+When promted, set your hostname to ```racecar-vm```, leave the domain name blank.
+Set the username to ```racecar```.

-- Continue selecting default settings.
-When asked about setting up GRUB select "yes" then select "/dev/sda".
+Continue selecting default settings.
+When asked about setting up GRUB select "yes" then select ```/dev/sda```.

 You should now have Debian installed!
 Log in and click the "Activities" button in the top left and open the "Terminal" application.

 Type ```su``` and enter your password.
-As root type:
+Now run the following to install some essential software:

     apt-get update
     apt-get upgrade